 Switching to Tasks mode allows you to focus on your tasks list.
 Tasks can be grouped, re-ordered and marked as complete.
 Use the View menu to hide completed tasks if you want a more compact list.
 Use the Edit menu or the toolbar buttons to edit groups - this allows you to create your own custom groupings.

 Work doesn’t move or rename any of your files - it merely links all these things together for fast, convenient and searchable access.
 It even tracks files or folders if you move them later.

 Make a Work document for every project, drag in the relevant files or folders, add web page addresses and email addresses, make your own task lists.

 Create groups to gather items together, adjust the display to view only the entries you want, use quick look to get a fast glimpse of files or web pages.

 Work also supports the Touch Bar on the new MacBook Pros:

-Select Work Help from the Help menu to see a special Work document with useful links as well as a sequence of tasks to guide you through the basics of using the app.
+Select Work Help from the Help menu to see the special Work document pictured above.
+Use the links to keep in touch and step through the sequence of tasks to learn the basics of using the app.